wuwanahq/wuwana2/CONTRIBUTING.md

 Now you can open the website with your browser:

-- Go to http://localhost:8000/admin/companies to add new companies in the database
+- Go to http://localhost:8000 to see the homepage with the current companies
-- Go to http://localhost:8000 to watch your data on the homepage
+- Go to http://localhost:8000/?login to access the Admin pages with dev@wuwana.com and the code 1234

 ### Test on a mobile device